How many gates does American Airlines have in Atlanta?

 • Inconsistent Internet speeds: The Internet connection was slow and inconsistent depending on the structure of the hotels, availability of local Internet Service Providers, state of wiring, etc. This was not very much appreciated by the guests.

-• Technical problems: A decentralized model was implemented, which meant that each hotel had its own Internet, infrastructure and equipment that would differ in hardware.
+• Technical problems: A decentralized model was implemented, which meant that each hotel had its Internet, infrastructure, and equipment that would differ in hardware.
 Coordination was also a problem because there was no efficient way to troubleshoot issues without proper control.

-• It was then that TheBIN realized that they required a more scalable hotel Internet solution so as to provide reliable, high-speed internet connections to their guests.
+• It was then that TheBIN realized that they required a more scalable hotel Internet solution to provide reliable, high-speed Internet connections to their guests.

-• Centralized control and monitoring: Hotel access points and routers were centrally controlled by a cloud-based controller for Internet gateway.
-This helped in ensuring that policies were implemented uniformly, problems addressed from time-to- time, etc.
+• Centralized control and monitoring: Hotel access points and routers were centrally controlled by a cloud-based controller for the Internet gateway.
+This helped in ensuring that policies were implemented uniformly, problems addressed from time to time, etc.

-• Multi-WAN interfaces: The Internet gateways installed in each hotel had few WAN ports that aggregated 3–4 local Internet connections, 4G/LTE and a dedicated connection to the hotels private MPLS network.
-The network traffic was actually being split and directed through the proper channel.
+• Multi-WAN interfaces: The Internet gateways installed in each hotel had a few WAN ports that aggregated 3–4 local Internet connections, 4G/LTE, and a dedicated connection to the hotel's private MPLS network.
+The network traffic was being split and directed through the proper channel.

 • Improved QoS and bandwidth management: More specific network policies enhanced the performance of application layers because of their ability to manage quality of service and differentiate bandwidth allocations.